GuestJim/OCC-OCAT_Shiny/README.md

 (The X axis is n + 1 and Y is n, for example.)
 My Consecutive Difference graphs then are possibly a variant of lag graphs, as they are the data on one axis and the difference between n and n + 1 on the other.
 Additional information: [NIST Lag Plot in Handbook](https://www.itl.nist.gov/div898/handbook/eda/section3/lagplot.htm)

+By using the tibble class to store the data, processing the stats can be significantly accelerated.